DoctorMcKay/raw.js/README.md

 Deletes the current bearer and refresh tokens (if applicable) and cancels any pending bearer token refresh timers.
 You should call this before you call `auth` for a second time.

+## getRateLimitDetails()

+Gets details about our current API rate limits.
+An object is returned with the following properties:

+- `used` - The number of API calls that we've used this period
+- `remaining` - The number of API calls that we're allowed to make this period before hitting the limit
+- `reset` - The number of seconds before the current limit period resets

 ## me(callback)

 *Scope: identity*